140 Topic 02: The Chronometric Revolution

 IN THE BEGINNING

 How did it all start?
 This is the question humanity has asked since the dawn of time, and it is a question that still lingers in the quiet corners of our minds today.
-Across history, people have sought answers through a tapestry of stories—myths, legends, and scientific theories—each striving to explain the creation of our solar system and the emergence of life on Earth.
+Across history, people have sought answers through a tapestry of myths, legends, and scientific theories.
+Each one of these striving to explain the creation of our solar system and the emergence of life on Earth.
 These stories are as diverse as the cultures that shaped them, reflecting the fears, hopes, and imaginations of those who told them.
-Yet, when we compare their content, we often find recurring themes—universal threads that transcend time and place, weaving together a shared human longing to understand our beginnings.These include, but are not limited to:
+Yet, when we compare their content, we often find recurring themes, universal threads one might say, weaving together a shared human longing to understand our beginnings.

 The one thing all origin stories, past and present, seek to explain is the creation of the world and the unfolding of its history.
 In this course, we’ll ask the same timeless question: How did we come to be the way we are today?
 But rather than turning to the divine as the author of our story, we will turn to modern science as our storyteller.
 Why science?
 As the historian David Christian explains, “As much as possible, modern science bases its claims on evidence rather than authority.
 And, as in a court of law, science is always open to new forms of evidence, even if these require revisions to standard claims about reality.”
-With this approach, our modern origin story will begin by exploring the “thresholds of complexity,” a series of pivotal moments identified by Christian and other historians who follow the Big History framework.
-Together, these thresholds serve as milestones in the grand story of how it all began.

 THE RISE OF SCIENCE IN THE WESTERN TRADITION